sybrew/The-SEO-Framework-Extension-Manager/extensions/free/focus/trunk/readme.md

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This extension guides you through the process of writing quality content with focus keywords and subjects.
+This extension guides you through the process of writing quality content with focus keywords, inflections, and synonyms.

 ## Overview